 Status: Active.
 There is a planned EPA/State NPDES Phase II stormwater permit audit in 2020, with new compliance expectations from EPA and the State of the Town (and all NC municipalities).
-Given the State staff's communications about the audit and Stormwater staff understanding of the current permit compliance performance, staff anticipate that a Letter of Deficiency would probably be given if the audit were to occur today.
-Stormwater Staff intend to emphasize permit performance in the staff work plan for the remainder of 2019 and into 2020.
+Given the State staff's communications about the audit and Stormwater staff understanding of the new requirements, staff anticipate that a Letter of Deficiency would probably be given if the audit were to occur today.
+Stormwater Staff are not able to emphasize permit performance currently due to other demands.

-Fiscal and Staffing Considerations: Preparing for this audit and improving the Town's permit compliance and record keeping activities will be a major undertaking for staff in the months to come.
+Fiscal and Staffing Considerations: Preparing for this audit and improving the Town's permit compliance and record keeping activities has been and will continue to be a major undertaking for staff.